-A handheld tool like the Fluke 805 FC Vibration Meter is best when you need a highly reliable screening device that can provide repeatable, overall vibration readings.
+A handheld vibration measurement tool like the Fluke 805 FC Vibration Meter is best when you need a highly reliable screening device that can provide repeatable, overall vibration readings.
 Unlike a pen, the Fluke 805 also measures specific variables, including bearing condition and temperature.

 The severity scale is easy to understand and displays simple texts (Good, Satisfactory, Unsatisfactory, Unacceptable) to indicate bearing condition and overall vibration.
-The device reads a wide range of low and high frequencies, and the data is accessible from anywhere via a smart device such as a laptop or mobile phone.
+The vibration measurement device reads a wide range of low and high frequencies, and the data is accessible from anywhere via a smart device such as a laptop or mobile phone.

 2. Portable Vibration Tester Tools

 A portable vibration tester is the best tool for maintenance organizations with enough resources to collect route-based data.
 These handheld vibration tools are a strong option when critical machines can be safely and easily reached by a technician.
 And while both handheld vibration testers and vibration analyzers can capture vibration data and diagnose machine faults, they do have different capabilities.

 For example, the Fluke 810 Vibration Tester uses an analytics engine to diagnose machine issues and provides onsite vibration analysis on one screen.
 It captures a narrow data window.

 Like vibration testers, a portable vibration analyzer can provide users with immediate vibration measurement information about machinery health, including motors, fans, and blowers.
 Both can identify the four most common faults: imbalance, misalignment, looseness, bearing damage.
 They can also often tell you the fault location and severity.